ENSwR/simulation/configs/README.md

 **Default: False**

-## [Species_X]
+## [Type_X]
-Sets the species-specific parameters.
+Sets the type-specific parameters.

-While Species A and Species B are used throughout Papale et al. (2025), the simulation supports a Species C and Species D for a maximum of 4 species in a simulated run.
+While Type A and Type B are used throughout Papale et al. (2025), the simulation supports a Type C and Type D for a maximum of 4 types in a simulated run.

-If a species is not configured it is not included in the simulation.
+If a type is not configured it is not included in the simulation.

 ### <ins>X_niche_construction</ins> (required)
-Integer value for the niche construction value of the indicated species.
+Integer value for the niche construction value of the indicated type.
-In this release, the parameter name must explicitly indicate the same species associated with the species of its associated header.
+In this release, this parameter name must explicitly indicate the same type associated with its header's type.
 This parameter must be correctly configured to run the simulation.

 Eg:<br/>
 ```
-[Species_A]
+[Type_A]
 B_niche_construction = 2
 ```
 Will produce an error.

 Eg:<br/>
 ```
-[Species_A]
+[Type_A]
 A_niche_construction = 2
 B_niche_construction = 1
 ```
-Will be accepted to correctly configure Species A, but will not apply any effects to Species B or its niche.
+Will be accepted to correctly configure Type A, but will not implement any effects to Type B or its niche.

 Negative values are not explicitly prevented, but may result in a invalid negative weight error when [infinite_resources](#infinite_resources) is *False*.

-**Note:** This simulation does have support for species affecting each other's niches.
-However, it has been disabled for this release.
-It can be re-enabled by uncommenting the lines noted in [../src/Dials.py](https://github.com/ENSwR/simulation/blob/main/src/Dials.py) although it may not be fully developed and may not function as expected.
+**Note:** This simulation can support types affecting each other's niches.
+However, [u]this has been disabled for this release[/u].
+It can be enabled by uncommenting the lines noted in [../src/Dials.py](https://github.com/ENSwR/simulation/blob/main/src/Dials.py) although it may not be fully developed and may not function as expected.
+In this case, the second example above will allow Type A to impact Type B's niche as well as its own when it is created.

 ### <ins>lifespan</ins> (required for decay)
-Integer value specifying the number of timesteps a particle of the species will persist in the population after it has been created.
-Particles created at timestep *t* will be removed at timestep *t+1+lifespan*
+Integer value specifying the number of timesteps a unit of the type will persist in the population after it has been created.
+Units created at timestep *t* will be removed at timestep *t+1+lifespan*

 Eg:<br/>
 ```
-[Species_A]
+[Type_A]
 A_niche_construction = 0
 lifespan = 0
-production_bias = 1
+production_rate = 1
 ```

-Each timestep 1 particle will be produced, and any particles produced in the previous timestep will be be removed.
-In this example, only 1 particle can be produced in any timestep, so the population will always be 1 for all non-extinction timesteps.
+Each timestep 1 unit will be produced, and any units produced in the previous timestep will be be removed.
+In this example, only 1 unit can be produced in any timestep, so the population will always be 1 for all non-extinction timesteps.

-### <ins>production_bias</ins> (required)
+### <ins>production_rate</ins> (required)
-Integer value specifying the bias for production of a species by the environment.
+Integer value specifying the rate for production of a type by the environment.
 This value is interpreted differently depending on how [infinite_resources](#infinite_resources) is configured.

 Negative values are not explicitly prevented, but may result in a invalid negative weight error when [infinite_resources](#infinite_resources) is *False*.
-Otherwise it is treated as ```production_bias = 0```.
+Otherwise it is treated as ```production_rate = 0```.

 **[infinite_resources](#infinite_resources) = True**
-*production_bias* is the baseline number of particles that will be created before niche effects are calculated, as described in the [appendix](https://github.com/ENSwR/simulation/blob/main/appendix.pdf) Equation 1 of Papale et al (2025).
+*production_rate* is the baseline number of units that will be created before niche effects are calculated, as described in the [appendix](https://github.com/ENSwR/simulation/blob/main/appendix.pdf) Equation 1 of Papale et al (2025).